Camila Perez

 We got to chat with the show’s female lead, Camila Perez, who plays Julia, an employee at the resort.
 Julia embodies the ambitions and complexities of a young woman navigating her career and personal life within the resort.
 Throughout the series, Julia finds herself often entangled in a love triangle involving Máximo and another character, Chad.
 As the series progresses, Julia’s character development is marked by her evolving aspirations and the choices she makes in pursuit of her dreams.
 Julia navigates her career and personal life with a depth that goes beyond traditional stereotypes often seen in media representations of Latina women.

-Camila discusses her expanding role in the series 'Acapulco,' as well as her journey into acting — a hobby that unfolded into a burgeoning career.
+Camila discusses her expanding role in the series Acapulco, as well as her journey into acting — a hobby that unfolded into a burgeoning career.
 As Acapulco gears up to premiere its third season, Camila delves into the evolution of her character, the vibrant new dynamics of the show, and her thoughts on the changing landscape of television that embraces multilingual storytelling.

-July Magazine: You were born in Colombia, when did you come out to the states?
+You were born in Colombia, when did you come out to the states?

-Camila Perez: I was born in Colombia and moved to New York when I was eight years old.
+I was born in Colombia and moved to New York when I was eight years old.
 I moved with my mom.
 She didn't like New York, so we moved to Baltimore, Maryland, where her family lived.
 I lived there for about five and a half years, then I moved back to New York.
 I consider myself a New Yorker.
 This is where I've been.
 But I'm also very Colombian as well.

 And what brought you into acting?